SD › Ireland › Dublin Hotels › Mont Review

 - Viking Splash Tours – This blast of a tour on a bus-boat means you’ll see the major attractions from land as well as water.
 Sets off from the north side of St Stephen’s Green.
-11-minute walk (0.5 mile).
+(0.5 mile).

 - 1916 Rebellion Walking Tour – To get to grips with modern Ireland’s complexities, you must learn about the 1916 Easter Rising against the British government and this is one of the most vivid ways to do it.
 Meeting point: International Bar.
-11-minute walk (0.6 mile).
+(0.6 mile).

 - Dublin Bay Cruises – See Dublin from the sea.
 Boat trips with onboard commentary to the traditional fishing village of Howth in the north – famous for its seals and dolphins – and the vibrant suburb of Dun Laoghaire in the south.
 March-October only.
 Departure point at the Convention Centre on the Liffey.
-16-minute walk (0.7 mile).
+(0.7 mile).

 Best Nearby Restaurants

 - L’Enoteca di Napoli – Genuine, authentic, and local, this beloved Neapolitan place is great any time of day, including for just popping in for one of their raved-about coffees. $$.
-4-minute walk (0.2 mile).
+(0.2 mile).

 - Patrick Guilbaud – Consistently rated as one of Dublin’s best restaurants since it opened almost 40 years ago.
 It has 2 Michelin stars and its wine cellar is the stuff of legends.
 Reservations strongly recommended. $$$-$$$$.
-5-minute walk (0.2 mile).
+(0.2 mile).

 - Etto – Constantly topping ‘best of’ lists, this tiny, unpretentious place puts the best European ingredients front and center, letting flavors speak for themselves.
 Lunch menu is excellent value.
 Reservations recommended. $$-$$$.
-6-minute walk (0.3 mile).
+(0.3 mile).

 - Matt the Thresher – It’s easy to forget Dublin’s a seaside town – something that this place hopes to remedy by providing excellent seafood, from buckets of mussels to oysters shucked to order as well as burgers, great sandwiches, and salads. $-$$$.
-9-minute walk (0.4 mile).
+(0.4 mile).

 - Cafe en Seine – You would never know from the street what opulence lies within this recently renovated iconic restaurant.
 There are glittering bars filled with chandeliers and a whole Parisian-style street.
 Fabulous food and cocktails by Chef Stephen Gibson (of Pichet). $$$.
-10-minute walk (0.5 mile).
+(0.5 mile).

 - 37 Dawson St – Heady and surreal restauraunt-bar-club that does weekend brunches, tapas, and lots of hearty drinking food (fish & chips, burgers, steaks).
 Awesome cocktails and fun ‘80s music ensure a fun night.
-10-minute walk (0.5 mile).
+(0.5 mile).

 Best Nearby Bars and Breweries

 - Bestseller – Feel like you’re starting a turn-of-the-century literary society in this highbrow yet cozy ‘wine cafe’ where you’re surrounded by shelves of books.
 Great any time of day, as they serve good coffee, pastries, soups, stews, and sandwiches.
-10-minute walk (0.5 mile).
+(0.5 mile).

 - Peruke & Periwig – Sip fantastic cocktails and dine on fine food in this sumptuous Victorian parlor whose lounges span 3 floors of a Georgian townhouse.
 Risk standing in the ground-floor bar or reserve a table.
-11-minute walk (0.5 mile).
+(0.5 mile).

 - Kehoes Pub – Impossible to describe better than the pub itself does: an ‘authentic, unpretentious Victorian shrine, one of the last great heritage pubs’ (and a mean pint of Guinness).
-11-minute walk (0.5 mile).
+(0.5 mile).

 - Palace Bar – Traditional pub from 1823 – run by the same family since 1946 – that maintains its Victorian decor.
 A firm favorite for Irish Times journalists whose offices are almost next door.
-12-minute walk (0.6 mile).
+(0.6 mile).

 - Mulligan and Haines – A contemporary pub with Victorian stylings, this place calls itself a ‘Joycean heritage pub’ as it is named after 2 of the characters in Ulysses.
 The upstairs room is a good place to seek out a seat when it’s heaving outside.
-13-minute walk (0.6 mile).
+(0.6 mile).

 - Grogan’s – Bucking the Victoriana of many other classic Dublin pubs, Grogan’s is firmly stuck in the 1970s.
 Its wooden walls are plastered with eclectic art – all for sale – and there’s a fridge full of ham and cheese sandwiches, waiting to become toasties.
-13-minute walk (0.6 mile).
+(0.6 mile).

 Best Nearby Cafés